 The structure of this session is very flexible.
-You may wish the students to share the outcomes of Session Five’s Homework task with each other or you may wish to set this lesson aside for the outcome to be completed.
-The piloting of the module has demonstrated the fantastic response of pupils to the tasks, whichever option they select, and it would be a shame not to allow the sharing of this during a lesson as a fitting way to conclude.
+You may wish the students to share the outcomes of the Session 5 Homework task with each other.
+The piloting of the module has demonstrated the fantastic response of pupils to the tasks, whichever option they select, and this is a good opportunity to share these.

 Focus question: Can we apply Miriam’s story to our own lives?

 How can this history module help to do that?
-(By learning what happened on 7/7 and understanding its far-reaching consequences, by understanding that people have the choice to influence consequences constructively, by applying lessons learned to future personal and wider situations, etc.)
+MV Resource 0 Info for Students.pdf is a single page summary of Miriam's Vision and its aims.
+Print and distribute a copy to each student.
+(By learning what happened on 7/7 and understanding its far-reaching consequences, by understanding that THEY have the choice to influence consequences constructively, by applying lessons learned to future personal and wider situations, etc.)

-Students can share personal experiences or knowledge of negative events that have had positive consequences, or that could have had more positive consequences, and how.
+In pairs or groups (suggest non-friendship) students share personal experiences or knowledge of negative events that have had positive consequences, or that could have had more positive consequences, and how.
 This provides opportunities for students to relate the contents of this module to their personal histories and their own lives.
-Based on our piloting, sharing in (non-friendship) pairs can sometimes have surprisingly personal outcomes, and as a whole class students may inspire each other.
+Based on our piloting, sharing can sometimes have surprisingly personal outcomes, and feeding back as a whole class, students may inspire each other.
 Be aware, however, of potential sensitivities amongst any children who may have experienced deep traumas in their lives.

 End by discussing: Has anything inspired you during this module?
 What?
 How?